haynet3/ITWS-Web-Systems/lab2/README.md

 -Provided the initial index.html and CSS (Gave the page it's parchement background and formatted paragaphs to display with a given max width)

--With help from W3 Schools, was able to create "Collapsibles" that displayed the Article summaries written by Divya
+-With help from W3 Schools, was able to create "Collapsibles" that displayed the Article summaries

 -Created original button function to execute Javascript function onclick (made the initial button used by the first amendment-group members added the others)